hearmeneigh/fchat-rising/README.md

 ~~For iOS, change into the `ios` directory and open `F-Chat.xcodeproj` using XCode.
 From there, simply run the app using the play button.~~

 ## Building for Web
-> Mobile builds are not supported.
+> Web builds are not supported.
 This section is outdated and left here for reference purposes only.
 >
 > Are you a kickass web developer?
 Maybe you can help us fix the build.